CluelessD3v/MouseCaster/README.md

 ## Example usage

-**assuming you have Mouse caster installed in replicated storage, you can just copy paste this examples and they will work out of the box**
+**assuming you have Mouse caster installed in replicated storage, you can just copy paste these examples and they will work out of the box**

 ## Simple, constant ray casting from the mouse that ignores **EVERYTHING BUT THE BasePlate**,
 ```lua